 Getting to Orlando by Air

 Most air travellers arriving in Orlando will land at Orlando International Airport (code MCO) east of the city.
-Over 33 million passengers passed through Orlando International Airport in 2009, only slightly behind Miami as Florida’s busiest airport.
+Over 47 million passengers passed through Orlando International Airport in 2018, ahead of Miami as Florida’s busiest airport.

 The former Naval Air Station at Sanford, now called Orlando-Sanford International Airport (code SFB) serves as a major airport for charter airlines, particularly from Europe.
 It is situated about 25 miles north east of Orlando and is connected to the main tourists areas by toll roads so make sure you have a supply of quarters to pay the tolls.